mount2010/tfcplusdiscordbot/README.md

 ## Install

 ### Development
 Node 10 or above is recommended.
-You will need the Yarn package manager.
+You will need the Yarn package manager, and PostgresDB.
 Run

 `yarn install`